 For the year ended December 31, 2014, the aggregate compensation to our directors and senior executive officers was approximately US\$3.73 million.
 In 2014, we granted options and restricted stock units to our executive officers as a group to acquire an aggregate of 236,500 ordinary shares.
-The options and restricted stock units granted to our executive officers are subject to the same vesting conditions as those of our employees.
+The options and restricted stock units granted to our executive officers and non-executive directors are subject to the same vesting conditions as those of our employees.